m0ru/rri-vu-presentation/slides-content.md

 ![](./screenshots/adi-in-petri-dish.PNG)

 Note:
-* honey bees have died out and have been replaced by ADIs
+* honey 🐝🐝 have died out and have 🐝n replaced by ADIs
 * because there's no other possible way to pollinate plants (or maybe it is for the honey?)
 * someone took over some ADIs
 * and used them to kill people